cupcake-recipes.com

 Preparation Steps

-• Transfer the ice cream to an airtight container and freeze for at least 2-4 hours to harden.
+• For a firmer consistency, transfer the ice cream to an airtight container and place in the freezer for about 2 hours before serving.

 Notes